-The definitions of "national level," and "nonprofit," are from 34 CFR 77.1.
-The definitions for "high-need students" and "regular high school diploma" are from the Supplemental Priorities.
-The definitions of "local educational agency" and "state educational agency" are from Section 8101 of the ESEA, as reauthorized by ESSA.
-We are establishing the definitions for "experimental study" "high-minority school," "independent evaluation," "large sample," "logic model," "meets What Works Clearinghouse Evidence Standards without reservations," "meets What Works Clearinghouse Standards with reservations," "multi-site sample," "practice," "randomized controlled trial," "regression discontinuity design study," "relevant finding," "relevant outcome," "rural local educational agencies," "single-case design study," "strong evidence," and "student achievement" for the FY 2017 grant competition only, in accordance with section 437(d)(1) of GEPA, 20 U.S.C.
+The definition of "nonprofit" is from 34 CFR 77.1.
+The definitions for "disconnected youth," "high-need students," and "regular high school diploma," are from the Supplemental Priorities.
+The definitions of "local educational agency" and "state educational agency" are from Section 8101 of the ESEA, as amended by ESSA.
+We are establishing the definitions for "demonstrates a rationale," "experimental study," "high-minority school," "independent evaluation," "large sample," "logic model," "meets What Works Clearinghouse Evidence Standards without reservations," "meets What Works Clearinghouse Evidence Standards with reservations,' "moderate evidence," "multi-site sample," "practice," "quasiexperimental design study,' "randomized controlled trial," "regression discontinuity design study," "relevant finding," "relevant outcome," "rural local educational agencies," "single-case design study," and "student achievement" for the FY 2017 grant competition only, in accordance with section 437(d)(1) of the General Education Provisions Act (GEPA), 20 U.S.C.
 1232(d)(1).